How to find windows 10 product key using command prompt 2023

 If you’re encountering product activation issues, once you use ShowKeyPlus to find your original product key, you can use it to update the product key values in Windows 10.
 Copy the product key and go to Settings > Update & Security > Activation.
 Then select the Change product key button and paste it in.
 Restart Windows 10, and you should be activated.

-Also, there is some other third-party tools that retrieve windows 10 product key with one click.
+Also, there are some other third-party tools that retrieve the windows 10 product key with one click.